SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver11.md

 <font color=grey>*(Duchess leaves.)*</font>

-Guest 1: Doris likes to play lawn-tennis, Mr. Adams.
+Guest 1: My daughter Doris likes to play lawn-tennis, Mr. Adams.
 We just can't keep her away from the Wimbledon Club.

-Guest 2: Do the ladies play lawn-tennis in your country, Mr. Adams?
+Would you like to join, Mr. Adams?

 H.A.: Oh yes, indeed.

-Guest 3: Now, Mr. Adams, I want you to make the acquaintance of Sir William Collins...
+Guest 2: Now, Mr. Adams, I want you to make the acquaintance of Sir William Collins...
 <font color=grey>*(H.A. and Guest 3 off the stage)*</font>

-Guest 1: A man of character!
+Guest 1: <font color=grey>*(blushes and grins)*</font> A man of character!

-Guest 2: We must invite him to lunch!

 <font color=grey>*(All the actors off the stage.)*</font>